jamesonwilliams/offline-first-demo/README.md

 ### Conflict Resolution Caveats

 There are a number of different ways to handle conflicts between appointments on the client and server.
-Currently the app resolves conflicts by picking whichever version has been updated more recently.
+Currently, the app resolves conflicts by picking whichever version has been updated more recently.
 This is a simple strategy, but it does have some downsides.

 For one, it assumes that the client and server agree on a clock, which may or may not be true.
-This could be de-risked by adding timing info in the sync command, so that the two can agree on an offset.
+This could be de-risked by adding timing info in the sync command so that the two can agree on an offset.

-Another downside is that it is not resilient to some more complex update scenarios, where both the client and server versions have been meaningful updated while out-of-touch.
-Consider the following sequence of evevents:
+Another downside is that it is not resilient to some more complex update scenarios, where both the client and server versions have been meaningfully updated while out-of-touch.
+Consider the following sequence of events:
    1. At time 1, the client goes offline
    2. At time 2, the server cancels an appointment
    3. At time 3, the client begins recording for that appointment, updating its state